Team-Hawking/dengue-hotspot-predictor/README.md

 ## Metrics

 Metrics are the factors which can help us generate a predictive value for the breeding spot of Aedes mosquito and the outbreak of Dengue as whole.
-The key metrices we are considering:  *Temperature*, *Precipitation*, *Relative Humidity*, *Vegetation*, *Railfall*
+The key metrices we are considering:  *Temperature*, *Precipitation*, *Relative Humidity*, *Vegetation*, *Railfall*, *Urbanization*, *Population density*

 ### Temperature